zhangp365/ComfyUI-utils-nodes/README.md

 ## LoadImageWithSwitch
 Modified the official LoadImage node by adding a switch.
 When turned off, it will not load the image.

+## LoadImageMaskWithSwitch
+Modified the official LoadImageMask node by adding a switch.
+When turned off, it will not load the image to mask.

+## ImageCompositeMaskedWithSwitch
+Modified the official ImageCompositeMasked node by adding a switch.
+When turned off, it will not return the destination image directly.

 ## ImageBatchOneOrMore
 This node can input one or more images, the limit is six.
 It expands the functionality of the official ImageBatch node from two to multiple images.